diegoami/DA_ML_Capstone/solution.md

 ![E_0042_00_05_08.jpg](docimages/other/E_0042_00_05_08.jpg)

-The hero often takes also part in tournaments.
+The hero often can also take part in tournaments, which are an important part of the game.

 ![E_0057_00_21_48.jpg](docimages/other/E_0057_00_21_48.jpg)